-In all calculations, we will use a graphene sheet with $N_x=416$, $N_y=480$ (sheet dimensions: $50.963\times 50.906$~nm$^2$, number of carbon atoms $N_c=99838$).
-We will assume that hydrogen atoms are attached to the edge carbon atoms, which participate in the formation of only two C--C bonds, forming united CH atoms with them of mass $M_e=13m_p$ (the mass of the internal sheet atoms is $M_c=12m_p$, where $m_p=1.66\times 10^{-27}$~kg is the proton mass).
+In all calculations, we use a graphene sheet with parameters $N_x=416$, $N_y=480$ (sheet dimensions: $51.086\times 51.048$~nm$^2$, number of carbon atoms $N_c = 99840$).
+For the graphene sheet with free boundaries, we assume that hydrogen atoms are attached to the edge carbon atoms, which participate in the formation of only two C--C bonds.
+These edge atoms, together with the attached hydrogen atoms, form united CH atoms with a mass of $M_e = 13m_p$ (the mass of the interior sheet atoms is $M_c=12m_p$, where $m_p=1.66 \times 10^{-27}$~kg is the proton mass).

+The shape of the nanobubble and its properties do not depend on the boundary conditions employed.
+We only note that the approach of a nanobubble to a free edge of the sheet can lead to its collapse (i.e., the release of gas atoms from under the sheet), an effect which is impossible under periodic boundary conditions.

 The Hamiltonian of the nanosheet is

 where the vector $\mathbf{u}_n=(x_n(t),y_n(t),z_n(t))$ defines the coordinates of the $n$-th carbon atom at time $t$.
 The first term of the sum in equation (\ref{f1}) represents the kinetic energy, while the second term $Q_n$ describes the valence interaction of the atom with index $n$ with other atoms in the graphene sheet.
 This includes deformations of valence bonds, valence angles, and torsion angles---a detailed description of the force field used is provided in \cite{Savin2010}.